MaksRawski/cbt-emulator/README.md

 ## Tests
 Unit tests for the emulator itself are available to run via `cargo test`, however its integration tests have to be run with `wasm-pack test --node`

+## TODO
+1. instead of polling in react, fire events inside modules in emulator, which would be somehow received through wasm.
+This would also make debugging much easier.